savitas1/ajax-docs/controls/filter/how-to/radlistview-filtering-with-radfilter.md

 RadFilter can be used to build complex filtering criteria by means of intuitive visual UI and depending on the data type of the underlying source fields.
-To use **RadFilter** to filter data in **RadLsitView**, you need to set the **FilterContainerID** property of RadFilter or handler the **ApplyExpressions** server event of RadFilter.
+To use **RadFilter** to filter data in **RadLsitView**, you need to set the **FilterContainerID** property of RadFilter or handle the **ApplyExpressions** server event of RadFilter.

 ## Using the FilterContainerID property